recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 `muonScaleResProducer module`_ of the NanoAODTools_ package, or on the fly.
-The former will be detected automatically when decorating the trees, the latter requires adding ``"nMuon"`` to the :py:attr:`~bamboo.NanoAODModule.addToCalc` attribute of the analysis module, such that is propogated to the decorations and a calculator created by the :py:attr:`bamboo.NanoAODModule.prepareTree` method.
+The former will be detected automatically when decorating the trees, the latter requires adding ``"nMuon"`` to the :py:attr:`~bamboo.NanoAODModule.addToCalc` attribute of the analysis module, such that the decorations will pick up the momenta from a calculator module instead of directly from the input file.

-The on the fly calculator can be configured with the :py:meth:`bamboo.analysisutils.configureRochesterCorrection` method, as in the example below.
+The on the fly calculator can be added and configured with the :py:meth:`bamboo.analysisutils.configureRochesterCorrection` method, as in the example below.
 ``tree._Muon`` keeps track of everything related to the calculator; the